-- Set learning objectives—first, determine what the key points or factors are that will be influenced by this knowledge exchange and how the outcomes will be measured.
+First, determine what the key points or factors are that will be influenced by this knowledge exchange and how the outcomes will be measured.

-- Create the content—tailor the training information to the specific audience for maximum absorption and comprehension.
+Tailor the training information to the specific audience for maximum absorption and comprehension.
 Consider language needs, education levels, etc.

-- Deliver the content—ensure the medium of delivery is conducive to learning.
+Ensure the medium of delivery is conducive to learning.
 Keep the message relevant to the workers’ level of comprehension and use real-life examples that they can relate to are best practices.

-- Keep training top of mind—use awareness programs as visual and audio prompts to keep the topic out in front of the organization.
+Use awareness programs as visual and audio prompts to keep the topic out in front of the organization.
 When everyone sees the same message, talks the talk, and walks the walk, it makes it harder for the individual leaner to forget what needs to be done and how to do it.

-- Verify comprehension—use testing, observation, and constructive feedback to help employees apply what they have been taught.
+Use testing, observation, and constructive feedback to help employees apply what they have been taught.
 Be sure that feedback is constructive, not punitive, and is delivered and documented in real time for maximum effectiveness and greater adoption by the worker.

 Measurement of desired outcomes should be used as a yardstick to help determine whether the content, delivery, and application of the training is on track or needs course correction.

-- Never pass up an opportunity to train—refresher training on a regular basis is necessary for any program to be effective.
+Refresher training on a regular basis is necessary for any program to be effective.
 Retraining is also very impactful when used as a corrective action or as part of an investigative process.

-- Keep it fun—capture the learner’s attention by using bright, colorful presentations, games, or gamified formats, and some light humor doesn’t hurt.
+Capture the learner’s attention by using bright, colorful presentations, games, or gamified formats, and some light humor doesn’t hurt.
 A little friendly competition between departments is a great way to engage your workforce while promoting the learning process.

-- Use positive reinforcement—employees who absorb and apply what they’ve been trained on need to be recognized and their behavior should be reinforced.
+Employees who absorb and apply what they’ve been trained on need to be recognized and their behavior should be reinforced.
 Don’t just say thank you—recognize the positive impact of their good work habits and explain how their application of those work habits has resulted in good outcomes.

-- Hold people accountable—employees that are unwilling to follow training principles need to be held accountable with appropriate consequences.
+Employees that are unwilling to follow training principles need to be held accountable with appropriate consequences.
 Make sure they know in advance what the consequences are.
 Holding all employees to the same level of accountability will drive continuous improvement and strengthen the overall training program.